okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2023-okta-identity-engine/index.md

 #### Devices API: new expand query parameter option

 The Devices API now includes a `userSummary` option for the `expand` query parameter in the [List all Devices](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/Device/#tag/Device/operation/listDevices!in=query&path=expand&t=request) endpoint (`GET /api/v1/devices`).
 This new option returns a summary list of associated users for the device in the `_embedded` property.
 Previously, only the `user` option was available, which returned a full-detailed list of associated users.
-This new option allows API users only to receive a smaller subset of key information for each user.
-Thus improving performance without compromising functionality.
+This new option allows API users to receive a smaller subset of key information for each user, thus improving performance without compromising functionality.
 <!-- OKTA-666753 -->

 #### Org detail retrieval and user app listing for My Account API is GA in Production